boots-edu/textbook/source/text/11-typescript-advanced/generics.md

 If a parameter is provided, the default is ignored.
 If no parameter is provided, then thetype must match the default if we use the class (i.e. we must pass a number, anything else will cause a type error at compile time).

-## Inside the WebZ Notifier class
+## Inside the Webz Notifier class
-Let's return to the WebZ *Notifier* class and loot at the source code for it.
+Let's return to the Webz *Notifier* class and loot at the source code for it.
 ```
 export class Notifier<T = void> {
 	constructor() {}